I can always tell when you’re having a particular problem out there. For example, marketing a service.

 So...I’ve taken 10 of those wrong beliefs that I got directly from you and showed you why there are false.

-Just in case I haven’t done so before, I’m specifically asking you...no I’m insisting, that you forget them.
+Just in case I haven’t done so before, I’m specifically asking you...no I’m insisting, that you forget them, starting now.

 The best way I can help you with that is to let you know what I want you to remember.